 You should only invest in what’s comfortable for you.
 Don’t put more money than YOU feel comfortable losing on any investment—especially something so volatile as cryptocurrencies.

-When you invest money in the stock market, you’re buying a small piece of an actual company.
-When that company does well, its stocks do well—which is good for you, since it means your shares (aka the piece of that company you own) are worth more than they were before.
+When you invest money in the stock market, you buy a small piece of an actual company.
+When that company does well, its stocks do well—which is good for you since it means your shares (aka the piece of that company you own) are worth more than they were before.
 If you invest in enough companies, this can add up to a lot of money.